droqen/gabs-get-well-garden/docs/tutorial.md

 ## guts

-only one drifter can be in a grid cell at a time; if two drifters both want to be in the same cell, the drifter with the higher "guts" is more likely to win.
+only one drifter can be in a grid cell at a time; if two drifters both want to be in the same cell, the drifter with the higher "guts" is more likely to win. (this is especially relevant for `immovable` drifters that don't swap places when another drifter wants to take their place)

 (the calculation is basically `drifter1.guts*sqrt(randf()) < drifter2.guts*sqrt(randf())`, rather than the more deterministic `drifter1.guts < drifter2.guts`)